erikbern/ann-benchmarks/README.rst

 Install
 -------

 Clone the repo and run ``bash install.sh``.
 This will install all libraries.
 It could take a while.
-It has been tested in Ubuntu 14.04.
+It has been tested in Ubuntu 12.04 and 14.04.

 To download and preprocess the data sets, run ``bash install/glove.sh`` and ``bash install/sift.sh``.